 Numbing though makes you boring.
 Passion, love and excitement dissipate when you numb.
 It’s harder to be joyous, to break into song or skip in the street.
-Certainly when I unchain a numbing practice from my life, let loose the tears and remember to laugh despite it all, I’m more likely to turn away from thinking ‘me, me, me’ and recognise that I’m not actually alone at all.
+Certainly when I unchain a numbing practice from my life, let loose the tears and remember to laugh despite it all, I’m more likely to turn away from thinking ‘me, me, me’ and recognize that I’m not actually alone at all.

 There are times though that you can’t afford to be your current overriding emotion.
 Yesterday, I really wanted to cry, but instead I needed to play the role of the dragon in the legend of Sant Jordi (Saint George).
 This involved being stabbed to death with a sword (child’s recorder) by the gallant Sant Jordi (small girl) riding his noble steed (rocking horse).
 I roared in pain, writhed in agony and rolled over dead to the sound of giggling.

 Somehow, in such moments, you have to hold everything together.
 Knowing one’s life is falling apart, but postponing the reaction.

 Bottling up emotions though isn’t the answer either.
 If things seem so bad you can’t talk about them, you’ve probably bottled up your self-worth and left an empty gaping hole of shame in its place.
 If you want to make a quick impact on your well-being, then take one of these things that you don’t want to talk about and share it with someone.

 I’m prone to bottling things up.
 I can feel the father nodding as he reads this.
 It’s a natural instinct to hide everything to myself, but such actions I know eventually causes me greater pain.
-My technique to solve this is to tell a couple of friends at the point when I recognise that I’m hurting.
+My technique to solve this is to tell a couple of friends at the point when I recognize that I’m hurting.
 Not necessarily to tell them details or try and reason out the situation, but to say, I’m hurting, I might need to talk later, will you be around.
 Are you willing to listen?